Combreal/Scrabble/README.md

 All the pictures were made by me with Gimp.

-I might make it avaible for smartphones, keeping it c++ and using Necessitas once i will get a decent release.
+I might make it avaible for smartphones, keeping it c++ and using Necessitas and/or push it as a network application once i will get a decent release.